 Although grouping segregants according to their genotypes at only five of the sixteen gene loci was initially useful, we observed high phenotypic variability within some of these segregant sets.
 We therefore systematically expanded our search for multi-gene effects amongst all 16 genes, using an extension (see Methods) of the linear model described above in the context of single-gene effects.
 All single and multi-gene interactions that passed the significance test (p < 0.05 after adjusting for multiple testing) are shown in Figure 3C.

-Our analysis yielded genetic interactions involving two or more genes for fifteen out of sixteen (94%) of the drugs examined (Fig. 3C).
-For beauvericin, the only drug for which no genetic interactions were found, all strains with YOR1+ genotypes were completely insensitive as previously described44, while all yor1∆ genotypes lacked any detectable growth.
-We have not explored lower concentrations for beauvericin at which higher-order genetic interactions might yet be found.
+Our analysis yielded genetic interactions involving two or more genes for fifteen out of sixteen (94%) of the drugs examined (Fig. 3C), with the exception of beauvericin.
 Higher-order genetic interactions (involving three or more genes) were observed for fourteen of sixteen (88%) of drugs tested (Fig. 3C).
 Here the exception (beyond beauvericin) was cycloheximide.
 For cycloheximide, we observed the previously-known strong single-gene pdr5∆ effect34,45–47, many weak single-knockout effects, and only one weak two-gene interaction between pdr5∆ and snq2∆ (Fig. 3C).
 Thus, engineered population profiling revealed higher-order genetic interaction involving three or more genes for nearly all drug resistance phenotypes studied.

 In total, genetic interactions were found for 14 of the 16 genes that we targeted in our engineered population.
 Of these 14 genes, 13 were involved in at least one complex interaction involving three or more genes.
 Remarkably, 11 of the 16 targeted genes were involved in at least one 5-gene interaction.
 Examples of strong complex interactions involving genes that were excluded from our initial manual exploration of the complex landscape included complex positive interactions involving pdr15∆, bpt1∆, adp1∆, and vmr1∆.
 In each of these examples, a knockout of one of these genes conferred some resistance in a highly-sensitive multi-knockout background (Fig. 3C).